OFFICE OF THE UNITED STATES ATTORNEY

 FOR IMMEDIATE RELEASE

-KANSAS CITY, Mo. – John F. Wood, United States Attorney for the Western District of Missouri, announced that a Gladstone, Mo., insurance agent pleaded guilty in federal court today to his role in a $12.6 million mortgage fraud scheme that involved 25 residential properties in Lee’s Summit and Raymore, Mo.
+KANSAS CITY, Mo. – Beth Phillips, United States Attorney for the Western District of Missouri, announced that a Blue Springs, Mo., man pleaded guilty in federal court today to inducing a child to engage in sexually explicit conduct for the production of child pornography.

-Ronald E. Brown, Jr., 39, of Gladstone, pleaded guilty before U.S. Chief District Judge Fernando J. Gaitan this morning to the charge contained in an Oct.
-29, 2008, federal indictment.
+William M. Brown, 30, of Blue Springs, pleaded guilty before U.S. District Judge Greg Kays this afternoon to the charge contained in an April 8, 2010, federal indictment.

-Under federal statutes, Brown is subject to a sentence of up to five years in federal prison without parole, plus a fine up to $250,000 and an order of restitution.
+Under the terms of today’s plea agreement, the government and Brown agree to request a sentence of 15 years in federal prison without parole.
 A sentencing hearing will be scheduled after the completion of a presentence investigation by the United States Probation Office.

-This case is being prosecuted by Assistant U.S. Attorney Linda Parker Marshall.
-It was investigated by the Federal Bureau of Investigation and IRS-Criminal Investigation.
+This case is being prosecuted by U.S. Attorney Beth Phillips.
+It was investigated by the Blue Springs, Mo., Police Department.